-(h)(k) SPF insulation may be used as the air barrier provided it has been tested to conform to the air barrier performance conditions of the Standards.
+(h)(k) SPF insulation may be used as the air barrier provided it has been tested to conform to the air barrier performance conditions of the Standards (see Section RA3.5.2 for definitions).

 (m) Hard covers or draft stops shall be placed over all drop ceiling areas and interior wall cavities to keep insulation in place and stop air movement.
 If hard covers or draft stops are missing or incomplete, they shall be completed before insulation is installed.